zeruniverse/CS205-project/README.md

 ### OpenACC

-First follow the course guide to install `pgcc` in g3.4xlarge node.
+First follow the course guide to install `pgcc` in g3.4xlarge node and then install libraries described above.

 We use `RBSOR_ACC` implementation as example, all `*_ACC` can be compiled and executed in the same manner.

 Compile it: